brendanqqw/brendanqqw/README.md

 ### Hi there 👋

 👋 Hello!
-I'm Brendan Raul Degrano, a passionate BSIT (Bachelor of Science in Information Technology) student from St. Paul University Surigao in the beautiful Philippines 🇵🇭.
+I'm Brendan Raul Degrano, a passionate BS Information Technology student from St. Paul University Surigao in the beautiful Philippines.
 I'm excited to embark on this coding journey and share my projects with you on GitHub.

 🌐 Web Development Enthusiast: My heart beats for web development.
 I'm proficient in HTML, CSS, and PHP, and I love crafting responsive and engaging web experiences.
 From sleek front-end designs to robust back-end functionalities, I'm up for the challenge.